hamstar/Linux-Libraries/README.md

 This is a set of scripts for merging multiple directories into one with the use of symbolic links.
 It is inspired by git.

+# Installation

+I haven't done the remote installer yet, but you can install it manually by copying the `usr` folder to your `/` directory as root.

 # How do I use it?

 ## Initialize